-- 9. The risk weight for claims on domestic corporates, including claims on insurance companies and securities firm will be 100%. - 10.
-The claims on foreign corporates shall be risk weighed as per the ECA Country risk score subject to the floor of 20% as follows:
+- The risk weight for claims on domestic corporates, including claims on insurance companies and securities firm will be 100%.
+The domestic corporates includes all firms and companies incorporated in Nepal as per prevailing Acts and regulations. - 10.
+The claims on foreign corporate shall be risk weighed as per the ECA Country risk score subject to the floor of 20% as follows:

-ECA risk scores 0-1 2 3 4 to 6 7 Risk weights 20% 50% 100% 100% 150%
+ECA risk scores 0-1 2 3 4 to 6 7 Risk weights 20% 50% 100% 100% 150% e.
+Claims on regulatory retail portfolio